AutoNateAI/Schools-Campaign/SPONSORSHIP_SYSTEM_BLUEPRINT.md

 Hi [Student Name],

 Great news!
-[Sponsor Name/Org] has sponsored you for our upcoming Critical Thinking + AI Workshop!
+[Sponsor Name/Org] has sponsored you for our upcoming Critical Thinking with AI Workshop!

 Workshop Details:
 - Date: [Date]